izivkov/DynamicResourceTranslator/README.md

 DynamicResourceApi.init(engine = UppercaseTranslationEngine())
 ```
 After registration, all translations will use the `UppercaseTranslationEngine`.

+## Performance
+When loading the app for the first time, if no `strings.xml` file is available for the phone's default language,
+there may be a delay per screen as the content is being translated.
+Subsequent access to the same screen, even after
+restarting the app, will load at normal speed.

+We are exploring ways to further improve the initial load performance:

+1. Use asynchronous functions like stringResourceAsync() to perform translations in the background and update the screen once the translation is complete.
+However, this approach requires more code changes in the app and is not recommended at this time.

+2. Perform a bulk translation at app startup and store the translated strings in local storage.
+Screens can then read from local storage for better performance.
+Currently
+the translation library does not support bulk translations, but we are looking to add this feature.

 ## Credits
 - This project is using the great [translator](https://github.com/therealbush/translator) Kotlin library.